-The YARA Köping S3 nitric acid plant is equipped with an Emerson DeltaV data collection and storage system that collects and stores the values for all the relevant monitoring parameters, as well as different status signals of the AMS and the NH3 valve status signal from the nitric acid plant that defines whether or not the plant is in operation.
+The YARA Köping S2 nitric acid plant is currently equipped with an Emerson DeltaV data collection and storage system that collects and stores the values for all the relevant monitoring parameters, as well as different status signals of the AMS and the NH3 valve status signal from the nitric acid plant that defines whether or not the plant is in operation.

-The data is stored simultaneously on different hard disks to prevent the loss of data in case one hard disk fails.
 The Emerson DeltaV system is especially designed for emissions monitoring systems and is type-approved for these purposes.

 Data that is directly related to plant operation, such as oxidation temperature, oxidation pressure, ammonia flow rate, ammonia to air ratio and nitric acid production rate, is also stored.
-The flow chart below shows this system in more detail: